jojo-firedev/jojo-firedev/README.md

 ### Hi there 👋

-I'm an fullstack developer from Germany.
+I'm an fullstack developer from Germany. <br>
+Speek with me in :de: or :uk:

 ### skills
+- flutter
 - python
 - django
-- flutter (cross-platform mobile apps)
 - some small other stuff

 ### projects